Vixzyeee/Infrastructure_Docs/MikroTik/mikrotik-roadmap/00-fundamentals/01-networking-basics/cidr-vlsm.md

 # CIDR and VLSM

 ## What is this
-CIDR removes class-based IP limitations.
+CIDR removes class-based IP limitations.<br>
 VLSM allows variable subnet sizes based on need.

 ## Why it matters in MikroTik